alicechang29/coding-challenge/Notes.md

 i need to take the values within the req.query object and: search in the DB

-for every key in req.query:
+for every key in req.query, generate a where clause

-SELECT user_id
-FROM USERS
-WHERE age BETWEEN min_age AND max_age
+How do separate out the user values from the location values? can check for object keys...

 # Form